iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/study_section.rst

   file_format = <study data file format - vcf / impala>

-This property show file format of the study data files.
+This property shows file format of the study data files.
 Supported formats are ``impala`` and ``vcf``.
 In the ``impala`` format files are querying with the help of ``Apache Impala`` and the expected file format is ``Apache Parquet``.
 On the other hand if it is choosed ``vcf`` file format files are expected to be valid ``tsv`` files which to be in the ``vcf`` format.
 Querying in ``vcf`` file format is implemented with the help of ``pandas``.

+.. _study_section_authorized_groups:

 authorizedGroups
 ________________